lemon24/reader/docs/dev.rst

 and why I want more use-cases before implementing them (basically, YAGNI):

 * entry searchable text fields (for notes etc.)
-* entry tags (similar to feed tags, can be used as additional bool flags)
+* entry tags (similar to feed tags, may be used as additional bool flags)
 * entry metadata (similar to feed metadata)

   * also discusses how to build an enclosure cache/preloader (doesn't need special *reader* features besides what's available in 1.16)

+:issue:`253` discusses using entry tags to implement the current entry flags (read, important); tl;dr: it's not worth adding entry tags just for this.

 Feed updates